tinalexander/tinalexander.github.io/pages/2023/11-november.md

 # November 22, 2023

+## Vermont's health department on tianeptine overdose

+- **Source:** email from Ben Truman of Vermont Department of Health
+- **Date:** received November 22, 2023

+> I can confirm there has been one death, an accidental overdose, that involved tianeptine.
+To my knowledge this is the only tianeptine-related death in 2023.
+I do not have any information about the brand.

-## New Jersey health department on tianeptine poisonings
+## New Jersey's health department on tianeptine poisonings

 - **Source:** email from Dalya Ewais of New Jersey Department of Health
 - **Date:** received November 22, 2023